Flying into Tasmania

 A person may only disembark an aircraft outside the approved airports if the person has prior approval from the Deputy State Controller, or if it is an emergency.

-Anyone who disembarks outside of the approved airports may be required to quarantine for 14 days in government-designated accommodation (fees may apply), unless they elect to leave Tasmania.
+Anyone who disembarks outside of the approved airports may be required to quarantine for 14 days in government-managed quarantine facility (fees may apply), unless they elect to leave Tasmania.